surya1337gkrm/graphql-crash/Notes/01-Intro.md

 {listen:{port:4000});
 **ApolloServer** method takes an object as an input, which has typeDefs and resolvers.

-- **typeDefs** (Type Definitions) : description of our data types and relation between other data types.
+- **typeDefs** (Type Definitions) : description of our data types and relation between other data types and different query landing points which can be used to fetch required data.
 - **resolvers** : Resolver functions that determine how we respond to the queries.

 **startStandaloneServer** takes 2 arguments. **server** which is created by ApolloServer in previous step and an object that has listen property which is an object that has **port address** on which we will listen to the incoming requests.